About the VCA

 Renting Community Center Facilities

 Individuals and groups are welcome to inquire about renting Community Center facilities.
 The best way to contact the VCA’s rental coordinator is via email: Rentals@varnacommunityassociation.org.
-Use the calendar link (above, right side) to check availability of a particular date.
+Use the calendar to check availability of a particular date.
 For a list of rental fees for one-time rentals, click here.
+All renters will be asked to provide proof of liability insurance.